-Minorisation is a few things.
-Firstly, it is the belief that any key (major,minor or otherwise) can be ‘converted to minor’.
-Secondly, it is the process of taking this belief and incorporating it into your playing.
+Minorisation is the idea that any key (major,minor or otherwise) can be ‘converted to minor’.

 The great thing about minorisation is that it can be as simple or as complex as you like, it all depends on how far you’re willing to delve into abstract thinking and conversion.

 Let us first discuss the simple approach.

 If we were to play in the key of G but wanted to ‘convert to minor’, firstly we could do the most obvious and play in the relative minor (E minor) or, we could use minorisation whereby we analyse the notes in use and adapt to fit them.